Yum stumbles badly in China, warns on profit

 Yum stopped sourcing from one of those suppliers and cut purchases from a problematic plant used by the other.

-Although the company was not fined by food safety authorities, it has suffered a widespread backlash in the mainstream media and on Weibo, China's equivalent to the popular U.S. social media site Twitter.
+While the company was not fined by food safety authorities, it has suffered a huge backlash in the mainstream media and on Weibo, China's equivalent to the popular U.S. social media site Twitter.

-A concern for Yum is that its other branded stores in China -- including Pizza Hut, Little Sheep hot pot and East Dawning Chinese fast-food -- may be tarnished by the KFC scandal.

-"We need to be aware of all of the food and drinks brands which are under the Yum banner and totally avoid eating them," wrote Weibo user 'Precious Son Mi'.

 In early January, Yum apologized to customers in China over its handling of the food scare.

-On Monday, it said it would begin an aggressive marketing campaign after the Lunar New Year on February 10 to restore KFC's brand image.
+On Monday, it said it would begin an aggressive marketing campaign after the Chinese New Year on February 10 to restore KFC's brand image.

 The company would do well to shake off all corporate "hubris" and fall on its sword, said branding expert Robert Passikoff, president of Brand Keys.